SimACo aquarium controller

 • Ambient temperature sensor;

-• MOSFET LED driver board to control LED strips with a constant 12V or 24V voltage;
+• MOSFET LED driver board to control and supply constant 12V or 24V voltage to the LED strips;

-• LDD-H driver board to control LED lighting made of LED modules which requires constant current and flow rate sensors board;
+• LDD-H driver board to control and supply constant current to the LED lighting made of LED modules;

-• MeanWell LDD-H drivers for the LDD-H drivers board;
+• MeanWell LDD-H constant current drivers for the LDD-H drivers board;

 • Flow sensors board which can monitor water flow for two external filters;